Tax Alert

 insight featured image

-Updated: January 31, 2025
+Updated: March 28, 2025

-On January 6, 2025, Prime Minister Justin Trudeau announced he will officially resign as Liberal Party leader, once a new leader is appointed.
-In light of this, Governor General Mary Simon had granted his request to prorogue Parliament until March 24, 2025.
-Prorogation puts the House of Commons on hold as Canada heads into the next federal election.
+On January 6, 2025, Prime Minister Justin Trudeau announced his resignation as Liberal Party leader, effective upon the appointment of a successor.
+In light of this, Governor General Mary Simon granted his request to prorogue Parliament until March 24, 2025.

-For taxpayers, the prorogation of Parliament can create temporary uncertainty.
+The prorogation and subsequent dissolution of Parliament puts the House of Commons on hold as Canada heads into the next federal election.
 Businesses and individuals could see a different result from the tax planning they’ve implemented or face uncertainty in making future plans based on proposed tax legislation.

 What happens when Parliament is prorogued?